 Share one fun fact about yourself: I was named after Shannon Falls near Squamish, B.C.

 Why did you choose to study engineering?: I choose to study engineering after I had completed two years of physics at university.
-I found physics was too theoretical for me so I transferred into engineering because I knew I wanted to study something more hands-on.
+I found physics was too theoretical for me, so I transferred into engineering because I knew I wanted to study something more hands-on.
 My impression of engineering was that it was a degree that would lead to an action-oriented career which I was really interested in.

 What do you love most about your career?: There are two things I love the most about my career:

 (2) The fact that every day is different.
 Engineering is about problem solving and that means that no two days are the same.
-It can be challenging sometimes but I love the fact that I never know what new problems will arise every day I go to work - it keeps things very interesting!
+It can definitely be challenging but I like the fact that I never know what new problems will arise every day I go to work - it keeps things very interesting!

-What advice would you give to someone hoping to pursue a career in engineering?: Make sure it is actually what you want to do.
-I went to school with a many people who didn't actually want to be in engineering.
-They were studying it because it was expected of them, or because it was a professional degree, or because they thought they would have a high salary, etc. I personally believe that your career is a huge part of your life.
-It takes up a great deal of your time and energy so why not do something that you actually want to do.
-At the end of the day, YOUR happiness is the most important thing.
+What advice would you give to someone hoping to pursue a career in engineering?: Make sure it is what you want to do.
+I went to school with many people who didn't actually want to be in engineering.
+They were studying it because it was expected of them, or because it was a professional degree, or because they thought they would could make a lot of money, etc. I personally believe that your career is a huge part of your life.
+It takes up a great deal of your time and energy so why not do something that you want to do or that you interested in.